 Please email us if you have any questions.

 To be considered for the program, candidates should have completed one year of undergraduate studies with at least a 3.0 GPA (for international applicants, see our FAQs section).
 They should be enrolled in or just graduated from a degree-granting program in biology, biochemistry, molecular biology, genetics, chemistry, physics, computing, engineering, mathematics, or a related field.
-Applicants who have begun an MD or PhD program or will begin an MD or PhD program in Fall 2017 are not eligible.
+Applicants who are currently enrolled in an MD or PhD program or will begin an MD or PhD program in Fall 2018 are not eligible.
 Previous Scholars are eligible.
 All Scholars must be 18 years of age or older prior to their start date.

 Allowances and Amenities